radiarkazemi/Library-Managment-System/README.md

 # Library-Managment-System

-## This a project based on Python and PyQt5 Library and It is an Labrary Management System.
+## This a project based on Python and PyQt5 Library and It is an Library Management System.
 This project has 5 section:

 1 - Day to Day Operation